Generally Good Earnings Help Market

 Click for video

 As always, be deliberate and disciplined…but don’t be stubborn.
 If you have a loss, admit you were wrong and take that loss before it gets out of hand.
 And when the price does move in your direction, always move your stops in your favor and take a little profit off the table.
-You have to keep the “Legend of the man in the green bathrobe” in mind.
+You have to keep the “Legend of the Man in the Green Bathrobe” in mind.
 In a winning situation, it is NOT HOUSE MONEY you’re betting, it’s YOUR MONEY!
-There is absolutely no reason to keep raising your bet (risk) size just because you’ve had a win.
-Finally, remember that trading is not a hobby.
-It’s a job.
-The money is real and so is the risk.
+There is no reason to keep raising your bet (risk) size just because you’ve had a win.
+Finally, remember that trading is not a hobby, it’s a job.
+The gains are real and so is the risk.
 So, treat it that way.
 Do the work and follow the process.
 Stick to your trading rules, trade with the trend, and take those profits when you have them.
 Do the work!

 See you in the trading room.